smolamarcin/BooksNotes/Collections.md

 ### Contranct equals hashcode
 If two objects are equal according to the equals(Object) method, then calling the hashCode method on each of the two objects must produce the same integer result.

+### HashMap vs TreeMap vs LinkedHashMap

+    HashMap:
+        Order not maintains
+        Allow one null key and multiplie null values One value per one key

+    LinkedHashMap:
+        LinkedHashMap insertion order will be maintained
+        Slower than HashMap and faster than TreeMap
+        If you want to maintain an insertion order use this.

+    TreeMap:
+        TreeMap is a tree-based mapping
+        TreeMap will follow the natural ordering of key (compareTo or provided Comparator) Use TreeMap when you need to maintain natural(default) ordering